angelalonso/robot/README.md

 ## Version 2020.09
 - Raspberry pi 1 B+ as Brain runner and movement controller.
 Check [RASPBERRY.md](RASPBERRY.md)
 - Arduino UNO as sensor controller
 - L298N as motor controller
 - HC-SR04 as distance sensor
 - 2 motors
+- Chassis made of Cardboard and plastic
+- Weight: 895 grams
+### Challenges
+- Sensor is imprecise
+- Sometimes the Brain process runs simultaneously
+- Weight should be lowered but anything under 1 Kg is fine I guess
+- It doesn't do much
+- I have smaller powerbanks but they dont work well with the L298N motor controller

 # FROM HERE ON, THE DOCS ARE OBSOLETE/NOT REVIEWED